ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 6. Now that we've written the script for flying to work, we can adjust things from simply within the Properties window with the FireFly `ability` object selected.

      This way we can alter the timing of how the ability works, like how long the user can fly, or how long until they're allowed to use the ability again.

+     [PHOTO HERE]

      1. The first change we're going to make is in the *Ability* section of the Properties window.
 Change the **Action Binding** to "Ability Feet".